jarlold/RoombaSim/README.md

 companies don't care, but if you were a real penny pincher you could use something like this to minimize the number of sensors (and thus components) needed on a Roomba, and reduce its overall cost, and environmental impact.

+<br><br>
+I found a Roomba in the garbage and I intend to wire it up to a microprocessor and see how well this code actually works in real life.